-In my previous article Resizing a VMware Fusion Ubuntu Server Virtual Hard Drive (via Easy Mode), I described what was needed to enlarge your Virtual Hard Drive (VHD) on a VMware Fusion VM that was setup by the “Easy Install” method.
+In my previous article Resizing a VMware Fusion Ubuntu Server Virtual Drive (via Easy Mode), I described what was needed to enlarge your Virtual Drive (VHD) on a VMware Fusion VM that was setup by the “Easy Install” method.
 If you are confused by what the “Easy Install” method is, there is a prompt when creating a new VM that asks you to provide information for a new account:

 By deselecting the “Use Easy Install” checkbox, you will be required to walk through the OS install setup just like if you were loading a physical CD into a physical machine.
-One of the steps during the setup assistant for Ubuntu Server is partitioning your Hard Drive which has a default value of “Guided - use entire disk and set up LVM”.
+One of the steps during the setup assistant for Ubuntu Server is partitioning your Drive which has a default value of “Guided - use entire disk and set up LVM”.

 LVM stands for Logicial Volume Management.
 I found the best quickest explanation for why you would want an LVM environment in the Ask Ubuntu forums:

 You can think of LVM as “dynamic partitions”, meaning that you can create/resize/delete LVM “partitions” (they’re called “Logical Volumes” in LVM-speak) from the command line while your Linux system is running: no need to reboot the system to make the kernel aware of the newly-created or resized partitions.